-Course Overview [Autogenerated] Hi, everyone.
+Course Overview [Autogenerated] to.
+Hi, everyone.
 My name's Jason Roberts.
 Welcome to my course.
-Automated business, readable Web tests with selenium and spec flow.
-I'm a Microsoft dot net, M v P. Freelance developer and offer.
-In this course, we're going to learn how we can write to automated tests that manipulate our Web APS through the browser, just as if a real life user were using it.
-We'll learn how this can help us find errors.
+Automated business, readable web tests with selenium and spect flow.
+I'm a Microsoft Net, M v P. Freelance developer and offer in this course we're going to learn how we can right automated tests that manipulate our web apps through the browser just as.
+If a real life users were using it, we'll learn how this can help us find errors.
 Other types of tests cannot, and how we can make the tests easily readable by business people.
 In doing so, we can reduce the possibility of miscommunication and of his wasting time building the wrong features.
-Some of the major topics that will cover in this course include why we might want to write a business readable Web.
-Your eye tests how to locate and interact programmatically with HTML elements and how to create more maintainable test code.
-By the end of this course, you'll know how to use spec flow and selenium to ensure the Web app.
-Your building is doing the right thing and why making the tests business readable?
-How to increase understanding for all concerned on what features the development team is building before beginning this course, you should be familiar with using visual studio to write C shop code.
-I hope you'll join me on this journey with the automated business readable Web tests with selenium and spectral course at your site.
+Some of the major topics that will cover in this course include while we might want to write business readable web UI tests how to locate and interact programmatically with HTML elements and how to create more maintainable test code.
+By the end of this course, you'll know how to use spect flow and selenium.
+To ensure the web app, your building is doing the right thing, and by making the tests business readable, how to increase understanding for all concerned on what features the development team is building Before beginning this course, you should be familiar with using Visual Studio to write C# code.
+I hope you'll join me on this journey with the automated business readable web tests with selenium and Spectra course at Pluralsight.